 Throughout the book, we keep coming back to visit her with Ben, and from one visit to another, we can realize a change in her.
-Here is an excerpt from Chapter 28, Bei Mir Bistu Shein:
+Here is an excerpt another chapter, Bei Mir Bistu Shein:

 Stirring out of the chair, my mother opens her eyes.
 At first I want to cheer her on, to cry, Come on, bring them to their knees, now!
 Show them who you are, what you are made of!
 Play, mom, play for me!

 And it is then that she drops her chin, as if she were a broken marionette, into an unbearably silly, openmouthed grin.
 It is babyish at best, and lacks any hint of comprehension.